• All About Lamu

 Riotous donkey and dhow races take place during Lamu’s popular annual Swahili Cultural Festival which celebrates every aspect of the Swahili way of life – including concerts of taarab music from Mombasa and Zanzibar, demonstrations of traditional arts, crafts, dances and cooking – plus films and talks on Swahili history and civilisation.

 Matandoni and Kipungani are the only other settlements on Lamu Island – both are sleepy fishing and farming villages on the island’s west coast.
-Beyond Kipungani and close to the southern tip of the island are two remote and relaxing beachfront lodges – Kipungani Explorer and Kizingo, and a low-key, eco-friendly development of luxurious beach houses and kabanas Kizingoni Beach.
+Beyond Kipungani and close to the south western tip of the island is beautiful Kizingoni Beach home to a collection of discreetly luxurious private villas and a couple of lovely low-key beachfront lodges.
+The channel between Kizingoni and the mainland is ideal for kite surfing and other watersports.

 A few miles north of Manda lies fascinating Pate Island – remote, inaccessible and archaic even by Lamu standards.
 A trip to Pate is a worthwhile adventure and gives an insight into how life was lived in the archipelago in centuries past.
 Once an important town in its own right and rival to Lamu, Pate Town was founded in the early days of Islam and settled by the Portuguese in the sixteenth century.
 On its outskirts are the Nabahani Ruins – the remains of an ancient Arab Town abandoned in the early 19th Century.
 Pate’s livelihood now relies on fishing and the cultivation of tobacco and bananas.